 - 15. A consultation on the future of business rates relief was undertaken between 8 December 2005 and 3 March 2006.
 As part of the consultation, local authorities, local businesses and representatives of the business community were invited to a series of regional workshops to discuss the issues in Cwmbran, Builth Wells, Llandudno and Llanelli. - 16.
 The responses to the above consultation largely supported the view that the current rate relief for small business in Wales lacked sufficient focus, and highlighted inconsistencies and inequities inherent in a scheme where entitlement depended on geographical location and was applied differently across Wales.
 In this context there was strong support for a scheme that included all areas of Wales. - 17.
 A further consultation was undertaken on the proposed new scheme and draft Statutory Instruments between 14 September 2006 and 27 October 2006.
 (A list of consultees is attached at Annex 1 and a summary of the consultation responses is attached at Annex 2).
-In addition, having considered suggestions from local authority officials at a meeting of the Local Taxation Working Group, the Minister for Local Government and Public Services has made two changes to the proposed scheme: - (i) the cut off points for receiving relief have been raised by $\pounds 1$; and - (ii) commercially let self catering accommodation has been excepted from the scheme.
+In addition, having considered suggestions from local authority officials at a meeting of the Local Taxation Working Group, the Minister for Local Government and Public Services has made two changes to the proposed scheme: - (i) the cut off points for receiving relief have been raised by £1; and - (ii) commercially let self catering accommodation has been excepted from the scheme. - 18.
+There was general support for the structure of the scheme, and for the additional relief for post offices.
+The main concerns focussed on business that would receive less relief than under the current rural rate relief scheme.
+Suggestions as to how these business could be helped included keeping the current scheme as it is, providing transitional assistance, raising the thresholds for relief under the new scheme, and the amount of relief provided, and extending the rural rate relief scheme to include all business.

-- 18. There was general support for the structure of the scheme, and for the additional relief for post offices.
-The main concerns focussed on businesses currently receiving rural rate relief that either have a rateable value over £5,000 and, therefore, will not qualify for relief under the new scheme, or businesses with a rateable value of £5,000 or less that will, therefore, receive a lower level of relief than at present.
-Suggestions as to how these business could be helped included keeping the current scheme as it is, providing transitional assistance, raising the thresholds for relief under the new scheme , and the amount of relief provided, and extending the rural rate relief scheme to include all business. - 19.
-A number of representations from businesses that are likely to receive less relief under the new scheme were received.
+19. A number of representations from businesses that are likely to receive less relief under the new scheme were received.
 The majority of these were located in Wrexham, where the local authority operates a generous discretionary scheme, which exempts business in rural settlement areas with a rateable value under £12,000 from paying any rates.
 The council wrote to these businesses suggesting that they respond to the consultation.
-(They did not write an equivalent letter to those business that are likely to benefit from the new scheme)
+(They did not write an equivalent letter to those businesses that are likely to benefit from the new scheme)